 If we manage a call center for a support hub, do we believe in the product or are we there just to make a buck?
-By the way, making a buck is pretty important for survival, but is our career choice, our day to day service, recognized as our connection to other lives?
+No kidding, making a buck is survival, but is our career choice, our day to day service, recognized as our connection to other lives?

 “People talk about the firemen and policemen and that.
 But think about all the claims in a disaster like that-- how hard those agents worked to make sure people's lives weren't left in the lurch….
 And claim by claim, dream by dream, those agents helped rebuild this city.
 I'm telling you, it's a noble calling.
 I really believe that.”

-The firm is the sum of the unique parts, thanks to the unique personalities, delivering the dinner chardonnay, the launch of an Apollo rocket, the relief of a disaster victim, the privacy of a living room, your firm is touching your neighbor.
-Humanity’s miracle is the billions of lives that are happier because of the products you deliver and all of our contributions.
+The firm is the sum of the unique parts, thanks to the unique personalities.
+Delivering the dinner chardonnay, the launch of an Apollo rocket, the relief of a disaster victim, the privacy of a living room, your firm is touching your neighbor.
+Humanity’s miracle is the billions of lives that are happier because of the products you deliver and the contributions from your supply chain.

 If our teams can’t perceive the value of the company in its mission, and if we can't imagine the happiness and satisfaction of those customers who are better off because of what we delivered, then our value as human beings is diminished.

 Throughout my career I’ve heard some colleagues pejoratively and crudely refer to their presence in a company as prostitution. “...I don't like it here.
 I need the buck..”
 So they suffer the day, to return to their homes at night, pay the rent and put food on the table.
 Is this as far as we’ve evolved with our institutional frameworks, our property rights, our trade, our respect of individuals, the freedom we enjoy?
 Is this sad perspective still the paradigm in the 21st century?